LexiLuo/15-466-f19-base2/README.md

 The customer is waiting for something to eat.
 You need to make some choices and try cook something on your kitchen then give it to the customer to hear his feedback.
 When cooking, wait until you hear the water boiling to make sure the dish is done.

 Sources:

-Hear the customer say "wow"!

-This game was built with [NEST](NEST.md).

-Reference: (All free download sound resources for study purpose, thanks to www.aigei.com, sc.chinaz.com) water-cook.wav: http://www.aigei.com/item/shao_shui.html cook-done.wav: http://www.aigei.com/sound/class/train_whistle-wav/
+(All free download sound resources for study purpose, thanks to www.aigei.com, sc.chinaz.com) water-cook.wav: http://www.aigei.com/item/shao_shui.html cook-done.wav: http://www.aigei.com/sound/class/train_whistle-wav/
 relaxing.wav: http://www.aigei.com/music/class/easy/  	[Relaxing-轻松的事_Version_A-Guitar_Full]
 teafortwo.wav: http://www.aigei.com/music/class/easy/  	[Relaxing-TeaForTwo]
 wow.wav: http://www.aigei.com/sound/class/applause  [哇呜1]
 ho-no.wav: http://sc.chinaz.com/yinxiao/121222392410.htm#down

+This game was built with [NEST](NEST.md).